 NASCAR Cup Series

-During the 2003 Season, Sauter made his Winston Cup debut.
-Further, he drove the Pontiac Grand Prix for five races with Morgan-McClure Motorsports.
+During the 2003 Season, Sauter made his Winston Cup debut, driving for Kodak Easy Share-sponsored Pontiac Grand Prix with Morgan-McClure Motorsports.

 Again in the following year, Childress hired him full-time for the 2004 Winston Cup.
 However, after thirteen races, he was replaced by Dave Blaney.